 Yes, but you do really need to try them out for fit and feel and be prepared to persevere with them while you get used to the drop and shape.
 I have read that some of the issues with the baggy toe-box and heel lockdown have been improved with the Escalante 1.5 so they might be a better option.

-- One notable element of the shoe is the fully-cushioned Zero DropTM platform and the FootShapeTM toe-box work together symbiotically for an enhanced cushioning and efficient adaptability to changing foot movements.
+- One notable element of the shoe is the fully-cushioned Zero DropTM platform that works together with the FootShapeTM toe-box.
+This design aims to provide enhanced cushioning and efficient adaptability to changing foot movements.

-- The Altra EGOTM and the InnerFLEXTM layer in the midsole are responsible for the impressively softer feel and an advanced cushioning experience users have in the Altra Escalante.
+- Other features are the Altra EGOTM and the InnerFLEXTM layer in the midsole.
+They are responsible for the impressively softer feel users experienced in the Altra Escalante.

-- The FootPodTM technology further improves the shoe’s flexibility through its strategic metatarsal mapping.
+- Lastly, the FootPodTM technology further improves the shoe’s flexibility through its strategic metatarsal mapping.

 The Altra Escalante has a standard running length and comes in the standard medium width of D and B for men and women, respectively.
 Also, its decidedly wider toe-box makes it suitable for runners with wide feet and those who just want natural toe-splay to be accommodated.